Praise for The ABCs of Asian American History

 "With its enticing undertow of secrets and magic, The Hour of Daydreams will seduce readers with its reverence for mystery, its gentle humor, and its deep empathy for its characters’ longings and losses.
 Sometimes it takes a village to tell a story as extraordinary as this—and Renee Macalino Rutledge has managed to do just that."

-Cristina García, author of Dreaming in Cuban and King of Cuba
+Cristina García, award-winning author of Dreaming in Cuban and King of Cuba

 "The Hour of Daydreams isn't just a wonderful book—it's a lyrical and poetic journey, one that's simultaneously magical, surprising, and mesmerizing.
 It's a love story, fable, fairy tale, and contemporary novel woven together with seamless thread, reminiscent of Isabel Allende.
 A brilliant start to a beautiful literary career."

-Erin Entrada Kelly, author of Blackbird Fly and The Land of Forgotten Girls
+Erin Entrada Kelly, Newbery Award-winning author of Hello, Universe and The Land of Forgotten Girls

 "Lyrical and compelling.
 You won't forget the characters and myths Renee Macalino Rutledge brings to life in her stunning debut."